 In 2001 he started to make his own images again.
 Back in the life room and very much motivated and encouraged by his new mentor John Bowen he soon resumed his painting.

 Richard has shown work at the NEAC, R.O.I., R.S.M.A, R.W.A. annual opens and the “Not the RA Summer Show”.
-He currently has work with Manya Igel Fine Arts and various other galleries.
+He had work with Manya Igel Fine Arts and various other galleries.
 In 2005 he won the Charles Pears memorial award for best painting by a non member at the R.S.M.A.

 Click on the images to enlarge and read title and size.